Michael Hewson: Career

-Hewson raised the profile of the NLI by represented it at various national and international committees such as the Irish Manuscripts Commission.
-He was instrumental in establishing cooperation with the British Library with the founding of the Newsplan project, a co-operative preservation project for newspapers in Ireland and the United Kingdom.
+In 1985, W.B.
+Yeats' son donated a collection of 1,000 of his father's writings to the Library.
+Hewson was instrumental in establishing cooperation with the British Library with the founding of the Newsplan project, a co-operative preservation project for newspapers in Ireland and the United Kingdom.
+Hewson retired from the National Library in 1989, handing off the directorship to Dr Patricia Donlon.

-As well as working for the NLI, Michael Hewson was a keen user of the NLI's manuscript collection, seeing it as an important resource for Irish history.
+As well as working for the NLI, Hewson was a keen user of the NLI's manuscript collection, seeing it as an important resource for Irish history.
 As such he researched and wrote various articles on local and national history.
-Between 1965 and 1981 he published four articles in the North Munster Antiquarian Journal on various aspects of the history of Munster and Co.
-Clare, his home county.
-Three of these have been digitised and are available from Limerick City Library.
-Between 1962 and 1964 Michael Hewson published five popular history articles in The Irish Independent on a wide array of Irish social history topics: the history of the animal designs on early coinage of the Republic of Ireland; the history of Edward Jenner, inventor of the smallpox vaccine; the surprising history of sedan chairs in 1800s Dublin; the story of Henry Ford’s connection with Co.
-Cork; and of Vere Foster, inventor of a style of handwriting copybook for young school children.
+Between 1965 and 1981 he published four articles in the North Munster Antiquarian Journal on various aspects of the history of Munster and County Clare, his home county.
+Between 1962 and 1964 Michael Hewson published five popular history articles in The Irish Independent on a wide array of Irish social history topics: the history of the animal designs on early coinage of the Republic of Ireland, the history of Edward Jenner, inventor of the smallpox vaccine, the surprising history of sedan chairs in 1800s Dublin, the story of Henry Ford’s connection with County Cork, and of Vere Foster, inventor of a style of handwriting copybook for young school children.